RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-by-Step-Creating-a-JSON-REST-Service/Step-2-Check-out-the-REST-Service.md

-﻿At this point you have a new REST service.
+At this point you have a new REST service.
 On the surface things look very similar to a regular project.
 You get a new Process class and a simple sample HTML page.

 Go to the local project page now and open: